Pexels

-13 Reasons to Travel in the Shoulder and Off-Season in New Zealand
+30 Reasons to Travel in the Shoulder and Low Seasons in New Zealand

-Why the Shoulder Season is the Best Time to Travel New Zealand
+Why the Shoulder and Off (Low) Seasons are the Best Times to Travel New Zealand

 What?
-The off-season?
+The low season?
 How ludicrous!
 Yes, that’s right.
-There are so many advantages to travelling New Zealand during the shoulder/off-season that you can’t afford to ignore it!
-Should it be for planning when to visit the country for a quick trip or planning how to split your time between working and travelling during your working holiday, you should definitely take the shoulder season and off-season in New Zealand into consideration.
-But before we dive into it, lets just quickly recap what are the off-season, shoulder season and high season so we are clear on what we are talking about:
+There are so many advantages to travelling New Zealand during the shoulder/low season that you can’t afford to ignore it!
+Should it be for planning when to visit the country for a quick trip or planning how to split your time between working and travelling during your working holiday, you should definitely take the shoulder and off-seasons in New Zealand into consideration.
+But before we dive into it, let’s just quickly recap what are the low season, shoulder seasons and high season so we are clear on what we are talking about.

-Off-Season: This is the time of the year where the least amount of tourists are coming to New Zealand.
-This is the New Zealand winter (June-August).
+This is the time of the year when the least amount of tourists are coming to New Zealand.
+The low season is the New Zealand winter (June-August).

-Shoulder Seasons: Fall (March-May) and Spring (September-November) are considered shoulder seasons in New Zealand.
-This means that the crowds of tourists are getting smaller but are still higher than in winter.
+Autumn (March-May) and spring (September-November) are considered the shoulder seasons in New Zealand.
+This means that tourist numbers are lower than during the high season and higher than during the low season.

-High Season: New Zealand’s high season is Summer (December-February), this is the busiest time in the country with hordes of international tourists and local tourists alike trying to make the most of their holidays.
+New Zealand’s high season is summer (December-February).
+This is the busiest time in the country with international tourists and local tourists alike trying to make the most of their holidays.
+According to the Ministry of Business, Innovation and Employment (MBIE), international arrivals in New Zealand in summer are twice the number of the winter season.

 1. Everything is Much Cheaper

 From car and campervan rental rates to bus passes to accommodation, prices plummet in the shoulder and off-season giving travellers a chance to make the most of their hard-earned money.
-Save yourself some precious gold and spend it on what matters: once in a lifetime adventures.
+Save yourself some precious gold and spend it on what matters: once-in-a-lifetime adventures, such as the 101 Things to Do in New Zealand: The Ultimate List.

-2. New Zealand is Stunning in Spring and Fall
+2. New Zealand is Stunning During Spring and Autumn

-In fall, New Zealand becomes all the more dramatic, the waterfalls are raging and the skies are braided with intricate cloud formations.
-The forests are more colourful than ever making you feel like you are truly stepping into Middle-earth turning every single hike into a real adventure.
+In autumn, New Zealand becomes all the more dramatic, the waterfalls are raging and the skies are braided with intricate cloud formations.
+The forests are more colourful than ever making you feel like you are truly stepping into Middle-earth and turning every single hike into a real adventure.

-Check out the best places to visit in spring and autumn in the 5 Places to Visit in Spring in New Zealand and the 5 Places to Visit in the Autumn in New Zealand.
+Check out the best places to visit during the shoulder seasons in the 10 Best Places to Visit in Spring in New Zealand and the 10 Best Places to Visit in the Autumn in New Zealand.

 3. New Zealand is Epic in Winter

-The winter season in the Southern Hemisphere is all about New Zealand.
-20+ ski fields the country attracts all the white powder addicts looking for their fix in August.
-On top of world-class ski and snowboarding, New Zealand also offers some superb winter activities so you are sure to make the most of the impressive Southern Alps.
+The winter season in the Southern Hemisphere is all about New Zealand!
+20+ ski fields in the country attract all the white powder addicts looking for their fix between July and September.
+On top of world-class skiing and snowboarding, you can do most activities in New Zealand that you are able to do in summer, including bungy jumping, jet boating, skydiving, hiking, mountain biking and the list goes on!

 4. The Weather is Still Great

-One of the main misconceptions is that when travelling in the shoulder and off-season in New Zealand you are sure to get bad weather.
-In fact, New Zealand’s weather and climate are unpredictable and you’ll be treated to torrential rainfall or clear sunny days in summer and winter alike.
-Even if you do get bad weather, New Zealand has heaps of awesome activities to do under the rain, such as the Top 8 Water Sports Activities to do in New Zealand.
+One of the main misconceptions is that when travelling in the shoulder and low seasons in New Zealand you are sure to get bad weather.
+In fact, New Zealand’s weather and climate are unpredictable and vary no matter what time of year you travel.
+In other words, you’ll be treated to torrential rainfall or clear sunny days in summer and winter alike.
+Even if you do get bad weather, New Zealand has heaps of awesome activities to do under the rain and we have you covered with our “Rainy Day” articles for every single town and city in the country.

 Pexels© Pexels